bgkillas/chess/README.md

 --file CSV will load a board from a csv file
 --black will make you play as black
 --ip IP will connect to a server at IP:port
---bot will play against a bot
+--bot will play against a bot (note: all it does is makes the first move it sees game theory is hard)
 ```
 8x8.csv is an example which is just the default board